 in incidence of coronary heart disease as compared to 180 mg/dl.

-A reduction of 1% is shown to reduce the risk for coronary artery
+A reduction of 1% is shown to reduce the risk of coronary artery

 disease by 2% for levels over 200 mg/dl.

 The following chart lists accepted values and risk levels

 for total cholesterol for men and women in the various age groups:

 These are recommendations of the National Cholesterol Education

 Program (National Institutes of Health) :